-- You or your nominated representative can make a complaint by any reasonable means, including by phone, fax, email, in person or by completing our complaints form.
+- You or your nominated representative can make a complaint by any reasonable means, including by phone, fax, email, live-chat, in person or by completing our complaints form.

 - Your complaint will be investigated by an employee who, where possible, was not directly involved in the matter that is the subject of the complaint.